 Once you have created the Sample Type

-, you can create the samples themselves in several ways.
+, you can add the samples themselves in several ways.
 Import an existing inventory spreadsheet, create the samples individually, or enter information in bulk (and then refine it).
 The Sample Type acts like a table and each individual sample of that type will be a row in the table.

 For a tutorial walkthrough of adding samples to the system, see this topic: Tutorial: Add Samples